guneeshvats/Indian-Court-System-Data-preparation-for-ASR-Whisper-Fine-tuning/report.md

 ## Approach Overview
 We followed a structured approach to solve the problem, including:
+0. **Data Accumulation**: Downloaded the transcripts and correspondind court hearing in `.mp3` and converted them to `.wav`
-1. **Data Preprocessing**: Removing silence and segmenting audio.
+1. **Data Preprocessing**: Removing silence, background noise from the audio and normalized it.
-2. **Speaker Diarization**: Aligning transcripts with audio using speaker diarization.
+2. **Speaker Diarization**: Speaker diarization of processed audio files and created `.rttm` files.
-3. **Data Preparation**: Formatting the data for ASR fine-tuning.
+3. **Data Preparation**: Created json files for each dialogue in transcript paired up with the start and end time of that part in audio file along with the speaker name.
+4. **Data Preparation 2**: Segmented the audio files with this json information and created `.txt` files and `.wav` files for each dialogue.
+5. **Testing with pretrained Model**: Tested the data with `pretrained whisper model to see baseline performance.
-4. **Fine-tuning Whisper**: Training and evaluating the Whisper model.
+6. **Fine-tuning Whisper**: Extracted features, Created tensors for the audio segments and used the data to Train and evaluate the Whisper model.

 ---